Guides to shaping great products

 For example, “How might we make it easier for users to book appointments?“.

-From our experience, AI can be a great brainstorming partner, helping you transform the pain points into feature descriptions.
+From my experience, AI is a great brainstorming partner, helping you transform the pain points into feature descriptions.
 Ask it to detail the business logic, request adjustments, and even generate isolated software modules.

 Keep in mind that AI still requires extensive software development knowledge to provide production-ready code.